 Goal 1: Attract and educate academically-talented, compassionate, mature students from diverse backgrounds and experiences who are committed to the mission of Elon University and the department.

-Outcome: The Class Profile for the Class of 2017 is available here.
-The Profile for the Class of 2018 will be available in January 2016.
+Outcome: The Class Profile for the Class of 2018 is available here.

 Goal 2: Support student interest in service and leadership through structured co-curricular activities and a curriculum model that adapts to allow students the opportunity to pursue service and leadership opportunities.

 Outcome: Successful implementation of the Master’s Project, the PA Student Society philanthropic activities, interprofessional opportunities and student leadership/participation in the PA Student Society, NCAPA, AAPA, NHSC and the Paul Ambrose Scholar Programs.

 Goal 3: Prepare our faculty to excel in utilizing “engaged learning” strategies that effectively educate students to deliver patient-centered, evidence-based care to all patients.